Common Waters: Delta

 The Day

-We'll return to the Stommish grounds, and programming will continue through dinner.
+All participants will arrive at the Stommish Grounds by 4:45, and programming will continue through dinner.

-The locally-sourced menu will include salmon caught and prepared according to Lummi traditions.
+The locally-sourced menu will include local seafood caught and prepared according to Lummi traditions.
 Outings will be available on a carved canoe recently restored by brothers Free and Raven Borsey.
 Bonfires, stories, and time together on the water as the sun goes down.

 What to Bring